nutanix/docker-machine/machine/README.md

 5. Ability to specify the network(s) of the VM
 6. Ability to specify the disk in the VM by image name
 7. Ability to specify categories to applied to the VM ( flow, leap, ...)
+8. Ability to add one additional disk by specifying disk-size and storage-container

 Driver Args
 -----------